Faculty Opportunities Abroad

 Teach at SHU in Dingle or Luxembourg

 Sacred Heart operates two global campuses, one in Dingle, Ireland and the other in Luxembourg City, Luxembourg.
 Faculty have the opportunity to teach a short-term course at either of the campuses.
 Faculty interested in teaching at the Dingle campus should contact Dr. Jerry Reid.
 Opportunities in Dingle are available during the winter and summer terms.
-Faculty interested in teaching in Luxembourg should review the SHU in Lux call for courses document.
+Faculty interested in teaching in Luxembourg should contact the Office of Global Affairs.
 Opportunities in Luxembourg are available during the summer term.

 Lead a study abroad program

 The Office of Global Affairs is happy to assist faculty in all schools and academic departments in establishing new, credit bearing international opportunities for their students.
 For more information, please consult the Faculty-Led Programs web page for further information on proposing or leading a program.

 Opportunities for teaching, visiting scholars, and research are available at several of our partner institutions abroad.

 From time to time, John Cabot University puts out a request for adjunct teaching faculty from partner institutions for summer courses.
 Requests will be distributed to the faculty as they are received.